Most Common Plumbing Mistakes DIYers Make

 With these issues taking up space in your mental membrane, it’s common for DIYers to let the small things slip through the cracks.

-By fastening them too much, there is a host of issues which can occur as a result.
+By fastening them too much, there is a host of issues that can occur as a result.
 These include but aren’t limited to:

 - Damaged Fittings